 Plant sterols are naturally occurring substances derived from plants.
 Regular administration of plant sterols may decrease environmental allergy symptoms (2).

 I’ve prescribed Moducare , a supplement made by Thorne, for dogs who have excessive licking of their irritated paws.
 The company recommends two capsules per 25 pounds of dog daily.

 Fish Oil/Fatty Acid Supplements

-Take advantage of the anti-inflammatory properties of omega-3 fatty acid supplements won’t help in the short term since they take 4-8 weeks to produce results.
+Take advantage of the anti-inflammatory properties of omega-3 fatty acids.
+Fish oil supplements won’t help in the short term since they take 4-8 weeks to produce results.
 The idea is that you give your pet fish oil daily in order to decrease future flares, so start today!

-You can do everything we’ve discussed so far at home without the need for prescriptions.
-If you catch your dog’s paw licking episode early, you probably won’t need to see your veterinarian for help.
+You can do everything I’ve mentioned so far without the need for prescriptions.
+If you catch your dog’s paw licking episode early–before they become “raw,” you probably won’t need to see your veterinarian for help.